Background pattern

 Hypersensitivity reactions, itching, and redness.

-Punctate keratitis (corneal lesions), corneal ulceration, corneal thinning.
+Punctate keratitis (lesions on the cornea), corneal ulcers, corneal thinning.

 Dyspnea (difficulty breathing).